sheltertake/perseverance/README.md

     - publisher: ROVER HOST
     - subscriber: ROVER STATE LISTENER

 - ROVER SPA + ROVER PROXY/BFF: A dedicated application is responsible to drive remotely the rover on mars.
 It send on a specific queue of the BUS, commands for the ROVER host on mars.
-The ROVER SPA/PROXY should know the current state of the Rover (the current position) and should be able to receive the updated state each time the ROVER on mars move successfully.
-In order to have the initial state it must use the ROVER STATE API (micro-service).
+The ROVER SPA/PROXY should knows the current state of the Rover (the current position) and should be able to receive the updated state each time the ROVER on mars moves successfully.
+In order to have the initial state it must uses the ROVER STATE API (micro-service).

+- ROVER STATE MICRO-SERVICE:
   - STATE LISTENER: The STATE Topic is subscribed among other possible authenticated listeners by the ROVER STATE Listener, a long running process/worker/function responsible to listen every STATE published by the ROVER on Mars.
-Each state is saved in a dedicated store.
+States are saved in a dedicated store.
 Each state is immutable.

   - STATE API + STORE: The STATE Api is the micro-service responsible of maintain the current and the previous states of the ROVER on mars.
 It expose a REST Api with WRITE capabilities consumable from STATE Listener and only READ capabilities exposed to ROVER SPA/PROXY.
 ## 02 - TDD - Implement the Rover domain model

 In  the second Iteration I implemented in TDD the Perseverance Library.